Chicken tax: Circumventing the tariff

 Ford imported all of its first-generation Ford Transit Connect models as "passenger vehicles" by including rear windows, rear seats, and rear seat belts.
-The vehicles are exported from Turkey on ships owned by Wallenius Wilhelmsen Logistics (WWL), arrive in Baltimore, and are converted back into light trucks at WWL's Vehicle Services Americas, Inc. facility by replacing rear windows with metal panels and removing the rear seats and seat belts.
-The removed parts are not shipped back to Turkey for reuse, but shredded and recycled in Ohio.
-The process exploits the loophole in the customs definition of a light truck; as cargo does not need seats with seat belts or rear windows, presence of those items automatically qualifies the vehicle as a "passenger vehicle" and exempts the vehicle from "light truck" status.
-The process costs Ford hundreds of dollars per van, but saves thousands in taxes.
-U.S. Customs and Border Protection estimated that between 2002 and 2018 the practice saved Ford $250 million in tariffs.
+The vehicles were exported from Turkey on ships owned by Wallenius Wilhelmsen Logistics (WWL), arrived in Baltimore, and were converted back into light trucks at WWL's Vehicle Services Americas, Inc. facility by replacing rear windows with metal panels and removing the rear seats and seat belts.
+The removed parts were not shipped back to Turkey for reuse, but shredded and recycled in Ohio.
+The process exploited the loophole in the customs definition of a light truck; as cargo does not need seats with seat belts or rear windows, presence of those items automatically qualified the vehicle as a "passenger vehicle" and exempted the vehicle from "light truck" status.
+The process cost Ford hundreds of dollars per van, but saved thousands in taxes.
+U.S. Customs and Border Protection estimated that, between 2002 and 2018, the practice saved Ford $250 million in tariffs.

 Customs and Border Protection (CBP) ruled in 2013 that Transit Connects imported by Ford as passenger wagons and later converted into cargo vans should be subject to the 25% duty rate applicable to vans and not to the 2.5% rate applicable to passenger vehicles.
 Ford sued and finally, in 2020, the Supreme Court declined to hear the case which confirmed the position of CBP.
+In 2024, Ford reached a settlement with the United States Department of Justice, agreeing to pay $365 million in tariffs and penalties.

-Chrysler introduced the Ram ProMaster City, an Americanized version of the Fiat Doblò, in 2015 — building the vehicle at the Tofaş plant in Turkey, importing only passenger configurations and subsequently converting cargo configurations.
+Chrysler introduced the Ram ProMaster City, an Americanized version of the Fiat Doblò, in 2015—building the vehicle at the Tofaş plant in Turkey, importing only passenger configurations and subsequently converting cargo configurations.

-In 2009, Mahindra & Mahindra Limited announced it would export pickup trucks from India in knock-down kit form, again to circumvent the tax.
-These are complete vehicles that can be assembled in the U.S. from kits of parts shipped in crates.
+In 2009, Mahindra & Mahindra Limited announced that it would export pickup trucks from India in knock-down kit form, again to circumvent the tax.
+These were complete vehicles that could be assembled in the U.S. from kits of parts shipped in crates.
 The export plans were later cancelled.

-Light trucks manufactured in Mexico and Canada, such as the Ram series of trucks manufactured in Saltillo, Mexico, and Canadian-built Chevrolet, GMC, and Ford truck models, are not subject to the tax under the North American Free Trade Agreement, and from July 1, 2020, the United States–Mexico–Canada Agreement.
+Nissan avoided the 25% Chicken Tax by producing its popular NV200 small front-wheel-drive cargo van in its Cuernevaca assembly plant in Mexico in 2013 for the North American market; Chevrolet sold a rebadged version as the "City Express" for the 2015–2018 model years.
+NV200 production ended in summer 2021.
+Pricing was considerably less than its main rival, the Ford Transit, which was imported from Turkey and later Spain assembly plants, as they were subject to the 25% Chicken Tax.